pranav-gopalkrishna/cybersecurity-foundations/networks-and-network-security/network-concepts.md

 - MAC address is permanent (as it is unique to a device's NIC)
 -
 ## Port
-A software-based location that organises:
+A software-defined location (memory address) that organises:

 - Sending of data between devices on a network
 - Receiving of data between devices on a network